logo

 • Salem

-Nathaniel Hawthorne arranged for Thoreau to lecture in Salem on two occasions, first on November 22, 1848 and again on February 28, 1849.
+Nathaniel Hawthorne arranged for Thoreau to lecture in Salem on two occasions, November 22, 1848 and February 28, 1849.
 Read more...

 • Lynn